schymane/MassBank-documentation/developer_documentation.md

 $ git checkout -b release-2019.09 dev
 Switched to a new branch "release-2019.09"
 $ ./bump-version.sh 2019.09
 Set version of release to 2019.09.
-This version will validate against the master branch of MassBank-web. git commit -a -m "Bumped version number to 2019.09" [release-2019.09 74d9424] Bumped version number to 2019.09
+This version will validate against the main branch of MassBank-web. git commit -a -m "Bumped version number to 2019.09" [release-2019.09 74d9424] Bumped version number to 2019.09
 $ git push --set-upstream origin release-2019.09
 ```
 #### Finishing a release branch
-When the state of the release branch is ready to become a real release, the release branch is merged into `master` with a pull request and tagged for easy future reference.
+When the state of the release branch is ready to become a real release, the release branch is merged into `main` with a pull request and tagged for easy future reference.

 ```
 $ hub pull-request -m 'Release version 2019.09'
 ```
 Wait for all checks to finish.
-Now the release can be merged to `master` and tagged as release.
+Now the release can be merged to `main` and tagged as release.
 ```
-$ git checkout master
+$ git checkout main
 $ git merge --no-ff release-2019.09
-$ git push origin master
+$ git push origin main
 $ hub release create -m 'Release version 2019.09' 2019.09
 ```
 Now we are done and the release branch may be removed